 The history of the Rochester Zen Center begins overseas with the Nuremberg and Tokyo War Crimes Trials at the close of World War II.
 Trying to come to grips with the appalling testimony he heard as a court reporter, 33-year-old Philip Kapleau began a spiritual search that would lead him to a Japanese Zen Buddhist monastery in 1953.
 His experiences there became the basis of his classic book, The Three Pillars of Zen, still much in demand decades after its initial publication.

 One of the earliest readers of the book was a Batavia resident named Ralph Chapin, who saw the galley proofs while visiting Japan and, intrigued, asked that 10 copies be sent him when the book was published.
 When they arrived, he passed one on to his Rochester friends Chester Carlson (the inventor of xerography) and his wife Dorris.
 In March of 1966, Mrs. Carlson invited Philip Kapleau to come to Rochester and work with her meditation group, and in June the Zen Meditation Center came into being with a membership of 22.
 The Center’s first sesshin took place in October, and the first issue of its newsletter, Zen Bow, appeared in 1967.

-For more than 45 years the Rochester Zen Center has thrived, becoming one of the largest and most respected Buddhist centers in North America.
+For 50 years the Rochester Zen Center has thrived, becoming one of the largest and most respected Buddhist centers in North America.
 The Center now has members and affiliated groups throughout the United States and in Europe, Mexico, and New Zealand.
 Through its daily meditation services, residential training programs, and introductory workshops, the Center has helped introduce Buddhism into the American mainstream, while simultaneously reshaping and integrating the forms of Zen into America’s own unique culture.